 Having experienced the fire that ravaged Illinois Bell's switching station 22 years ago, it's only natural that Raymond Gloor became a data security expert.
 The fire disrupted service to hundreds of thousands of people for a month, literally melting fiber optic connections among the 50 switching centers that flowed into the Hinsdale, Ill., hub.
-"It never occurred to us that one station could
+"It never occurred to us that one station could cause so much trouble," Gloor said.

 These days, a cloud service-level agreement (SLA) is a must, given the similarities between cloud computing hubs and mainframes.
 Consider the following excerpt from a New York Times article published right after the Hinsdale fire in May 1988: